 Don’t let the cost of surgery sway you to make a painful decision, like euthanizing or surrendering your cat, instead of amputating his leg.
 The Tripawds Foundation (the organization’s charitable, nonprofit arm) offers an Amputation Surgery Assistance Program that pays up to $500 toward an amputation to eligible applicants.

 While recovery times vary according to the type of amputation, expect to provide lots of supervision and care.
 Monitor your cat’s movements carefully and start slowly with short periods of freedom on non-slick surfaces like carpet.
-Offer her a low-sided litter box that will provide easier access.
+Offer your tripod cat a low-sided litter box that will provide easier access.
 Richter also recommends using a newspaper-based litter, which is less likely to stick to the incision site and cause infection.

 A good rehabilitation therapist is a worthwhile investment to preventing additional injuries.
 The therapist will help cat parents learn how to protect and strengthen a tripod cat’s remaining limbs.
 The Tripawds Foundation will pay up to $200 toward a cat’s first consultation with an accredited rehabilitation therapist.